kevinolega/callcentertrainingtips/_posts/2020-06-24-stories-substance.md

 I smiled and pretended to understand then went on with my day.

-	NOTE FROM 2020 KEVIN: This was my first indicator that I didn't have substance in 2007.
-I was operating on a "fake it till you make it" way of living.
+*NOTE FROM 2020 KEVIN: This was my first indicator that I didn't have substance in 2007.
+I was operating on a "fake it till you make it" way of living*.

 The office had internet so I was hoping I could research later.